dampdigits/java-tutorial/README.md

 ## File-System

-There are two folders:
+This repository contains two main folders:

-1. Problems
-- Each sub-folder in this folder contains:
-  - a java program for a problem
-  - a README file that defines the problem
+- Problems: It contains a README file which lists all the problems in this tutorial.
-  - other file(s) or folder(s) that may be required for the problem

-2. Solutions
-- Each sub-folder in this folder contains:
+- Solutions: Each sub-folder in this folder contains:
-  - a java program with the solution
+    1. a java program with the solution
-  - a .class file that gives desired outputs
+    2. a .class file that gives desired outputs

 ## Usage

-1. Students are advised to fork individual programs which will create a copy of the programs in their own GitHub account.
+- To solve a problem, students are advised to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) that program from its respective repository which will create a copy of that program in their own GitHub account.
+  - *How to fork a problem?*

-2. In their forks they can then create solutions for the problems.
+- In each fork they can code their own solution to the problem.
+  - *How to solve ?*

-3. Students are advised to try and solve the problems on their own and get the desired output before looking at the solutions.
+- Students are advised to try and solve the problems on their own and get the desired output before looking at the solutions.
+  - *How to find solutions?*

 ## Contributing

+Improvements to this tutorial are welcomed.
-If you would like to improve the problems, solutions or create new ones with proper documentation, you are welcomed to do so.
-Please fork it and submit a pull request with your changes.
+If you would like to improve any problem go to [problems](problems), go to the repository of that problem linked in the [problems/README.md](problems/README.md) Please fork it and submit a pull request with your changes.
+If

 ## License